My Favorite Gluten-free Snacks at Disney World

 Choosing a Resort Based on Your Priorities

-If convenience and being close to the parks matter most, Deluxe resorts near Magic Kingdom or EPCOT can save significant travel time.
-Resorts connected by monorail, Skyliner, or walking paths offer a major advantage.
+Deluxe resorts near Magic Kingdom or EPCOT can save significant travel time.
+Resorts connected by monorail, Skyliner, or walking paths offer a major advantage for getting around easily.

-Families with young children often benefit from Moderate resorts with quieter areas, better pools, and more space.
-Value resorts with strong theming, like Art of Animation, are also popular with kids.
+Moderate resorts offer quieter settings, larger rooms, and better pools, while Value resorts with strong theming, like Disney's Art of Animation Resort, are especially popular with kids.

-If budget is your top concern, Value resorts provide the lowest nightly rates while still offering all the benefits of staying on Disney property.
+Value resorts provide the lowest nightly rates while still offering the benefits of staying on Disney property.

-Guests who enjoy resort downtime should prioritize Moderate or Deluxe resorts, which typically feature more elaborate pools and relaxing outdoor spaces.
+Guests who plan to spend time enjoying their resort may prefer Moderate or Deluxe resorts, which typically feature more elaborate pools, recreation, and relaxing outdoor spaces.

 Transportation